Yipara logoYipara

 +

-Most lumps on cats deserve at least a vet check, but urgent signs include: the lump is growing rapidly (noticeable change within weeks), it feels hard and firmly attached to deeper tissue, it's irregular in shape with uneven borders, it's ulcerated or bleeding, your cat seems painful when you touch it, it appeared at a previous vaccination site (possible injection-site sarcoma), or your cat has other symptoms like weight loss or lethargy.
-Cats are especially prone to injection-site sarcomas, so any firm lump developing at a vaccination site — even months or years later — should be checked promptly.
+Most lumps on cats deserve at least a vet check, but urgent signs include: the lump is growing rapidly (noticeable change within weeks), it feels hard and firmly attached to deeper tissue, it's irregular in shape with uneven borders, it's ulcerated or bleeding, your cat seems painful when you touch it, it appeared at a previous vaccination site (possible injection-site soft tissue cancer), or your cat has other symptoms like weight loss or lethargy.
+Cats are especially prone to injection-site soft tissue lumps, so any firm lump developing at a vaccination site — even months or years later — should be checked promptly.
 A fine needle aspirate (FNA) is quick and can determine if it's benign or needs treatment.

 What is a ball like lump on a cat?